HeylelOS/hex/docs/library/hex.md

 Returns a new crucible, with its `molten` attribute set to **molten**.
 Its `schackle`, `melted` and `env` all initialized as empty tables.

+### hex.dofile (filename[, arguments...])

+Loads an runs the given file, forwarding the given arguments.
+Raises an error if unable to load the chunk, or if the chunk raises any.
+Returns the file's code chunk return values if any.

 ### hex.exit ([status])

 Exits the script with the given **status**.